ali-moments/ham-outdated/README.md

-# HAM-master
+# HAM-master [Out Dated]

 ## Description

-a simple Information Gathering Tool Wrote With Python.
+a simple Information Gathering Tool Wrote With Python. no longer support and not working due to api changes in website.

 ## Table of Contents